Appendix: Day-2 Operate

 - Bad Cable

 The Marvis “Missing VLAN” action is not triggered by the switch itself as with all others shown.
 It needs a Juniper AP to inspect the LLDP-Media information reported by the switch.
 This should contain all configured VLANs on the switch where the AP is attached.
-When a wireless client attaches to the AP and the SSID the client is using is configured for a particular VLAN, the AP checks if the switch has the same VLAN configured.
+When a wireless client attaches to the AP, and the SSID the client connects to is configured for a particular VLAN, the AP checks if the switch has the same VLAN configured.
 If that is not the case, a Marvis action is triggered.

 Marvis Conversational Assistant